Skip to content

 Aquatic Invasive Species Resources

-Pennsylvania Sea Grant has developed numerous fact sheets designed for anyone interested in learning more about specific species types and the threats they pose.
-We’ve also developed tip sheets, specific to activities known to increase the spread of AIS, with recommendations to help stop the spread of aquatic invaders.
+Pennsylvania Sea Grant has created over 50 species fact sheets designed for anyone interested in learning more about aquatic invasive species.
+We also offer tip sheets, which focus on activities known to spread invasive species and recommendations to prevent their spread.

 The “PA AIS” app helps users learn more about commonly found aquatic invasive species and offers tools to accurately identify them in real time.
 Users can also notify state conservation officials of the suspected species, location, and severity of the infestation right from the app.